 Your little one will sing, trace, and type his way to learning his letters and reading with this fun app.
 Five different modes of play to help with learning!

 Elmo Loves ABCs is very appealing for young ones, thanks to its big collection of songs, videos, games and of course, Elmo!
 With an emphasis on helping children learn to identify letter names (both uppercase and lowercase) letter sounds, and form letter shapes, this is a great app for learning the ABC’s.

 ABC Alphabet Phonics – Preschool Game for Kids teaches children to match a letter name or sound with its letter shape.
 You can even customize the fun by adding your own examples for your own kids!

 Teaching your toddler the ABC’s should be a fun learning experience for you and them!

 The best way of teaching toddlers the alphabet requires repetition and sometimes a bit of creativity, but it is so worth it.
-The alphabet lays the foundation for reading and writing; the important thing is the earlier you start working with your little one on learning their letters, the sooner you can watch them blossom into being ready to read and write.
+The alphabet lays the foundation for reading and writing (allowing you to move onto sight words vs phonics); the important thing is the earlier you start working with your little one on learning their letters, the sooner you can watch them blossom into being ready to read and write.

 Remember that every child is different!
 Some might pick up their ABC’s quickly, while others might take a little bit longer.
 Reading skills take time.